risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-s3.md

 ---
 id: create-source-s3
-title: Ingest data from databases with S3 source.
+title: Ingest data from S3 buckets.
-description: Ingest data from databases with S3 source.
+description: Ingest data from S3 buckets.
 slug: /create-source-s3
 ---
 Use the SQL statement below to connect RisingWave to an Amazon S3 source.